Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: Conclusions

 \section{Conclusions}

-This paper presented an online learning-based, model-free adaptive controller for tracking a desired density matrix in a two-level Lindblad-Gorini-Kossakowski-Sudarshan quantum system.
-In particular, the adaptive controller uses the retrospective cost adaptive control algorithm.
-Since the classical RCAC was developed for a discrete-time system, the paper presented a continuous-time extension of RCAC.
-An adaptive PID controller structure was chosen to generate a control signal that preserves the LKGS solution's geometric structure.
-Uhlmann-Jozsa fidelity was used as an error metric to drive the adaptive PID controller.
-Numerical simulations show that the proposed controller effectively tracks desired low and high-entropy states without requiring a model of the underlying system dynamics.
+This paper presented an online learning-based adaptive control framework for tracking a desired density matrix in a two-level Lindblad--Gorini--Kossakowski--Sudarshan quantum system, in which the feedback control law does not require prior knowledge of the system Hamiltonian or dissipative operators.
+In particular, the adaptive controller is based on the retrospective cost adaptive control (RCAC) algorithm, and a continuous-time formulation is employed to align with the LGKS dynamics.
+An adaptive PID controller structure is used to generate the control signal while preserving the geometric structure of the LGKS evolution.
+Uhlmann--Jozsa fidelity is adopted as a scalar performance metric to drive the adaptation.
+Numerical simulations demonstrate effective tracking of both low-entropy and high-entropy target states under idealized state-access assumptions and in the presence of moderate measurement noise.

-Future work will extend the technique to the case where the input is a Hermitian matrix and the density coherence is used as an error metric.
-This will allow higher-dimensional parameterization of the adaptive PID controller, which may yield better tracking performance.
+Future work will extend this framework to matrix-valued control inputs and alternative quantum error metrics, such as coherence-based measures, enabling richer controller parameterizations and evaluation on higher-dimensional quantum systems.
+Additional directions include incorporating stochastic measurement backaction, discrete-time feedback implementations, and theoretical analysis of closed-loop performance guarantees.

 {\Alph{section}}